 - Transmission from a HIV infected mother to her child during pregnancy, labour or breast feeding

 HIV positive individuals are highly infectious during the first few months after being infected, when they have very high levels of the virus (viral load) in their body fluids.
 Infected individuals become significantly less infectious after theystart on HIV treatment, and their viral load becomes undetectable or fully suppressed - this usually takes up to six months.
-After 6 months with an undetectable viral load the chances of passing HIV on to someone else are very low.
+After 6 months with an undetectable viral load the chances of passing HIV on to someone else is zero.

 How does it affect you?

 Those infected with HIV often display no or minimal symptoms for the first few years.
 In those who do have symptoms, they can be variable and overlap with many other common conditions.
 This can partly explain why the diagnosis of HIV can be missedor delayed as symptoms are put down to other reasons.

 Within six weeks of being infected, approximately 50% suffer a short flu like illness (lasting around two weeks) called a seroconversion illness, with features such as a general body rash, sore throat, fever, tiredness, diarrhoea, joint and musclepains and swollen lymph glands in the armpits, neck or groin.